 You’ll need 9-10 pounds of whole tomatoes that are halved and cored — that is approximately 3 quarts of tomatoes once they are roasted.
 You’ll also need an onion, garlic, 4 carrots that are cleaned and grated (the carrots make it a bit sweet without adding sugar.
 You will also want fresh basil, thyme and good chicken broth.

 This soup freezes incredibly well.
-We usually eat it for dinner when I make it then freeze the remainder in 2-3 serving portions for quick lunches during the week.
+We usually eat it for dinner when then freeze the remainder in 2-3 serving portions for quick lunches during the week.
 Thaw in the refrigerator overnight and reheat when you need it!

 More Fresh Recipes with Tomatoes

 Like the idea of roasting your own tomatoes?
-This Marinara is easy and makes enough to fill your freezer with lots of future meals.
+This tomato tart is fabulous and makes a fantastic light dinner paired with a salad.
 Tomato and Roasted Red Pepper Soup is a fun twist on tomato soup too.
 My kids call it pizza soup… that is what it tastes like.
+And when we have piles of cherry tomatoes, we eat this Simple Tomato Salad.

 - 9-10 lbs whole tomatoes, halved and cored approximately 3 quarts of roasted tomatoes